ttarlov/dream-garage/README.md

 3. run `npm install`
 4. run `npm start`
 5. Open localhost:3000 in your favorite browser (unless your terminal says otherwise)
+6. NOTE: App is built for mobile first.
+Run with devtool in iphone x screen for best results.

 ## Animation
 ![1](./src/screenshots/dream-garage-v2.gif)